 - Fracture of bones surrounding the implant

-Many patients have been required to undergo revision or reconstructive ssurgeries to replace the device and repair damage to bones caused by the devices.
-In many cases, the revision surgery is much more painful and requires a much longer recovery time and some patients have become permanently injured due to MoM devices such as the ASR Acetabular System.
+Many patients have been required to undergo revision or reconstructive surgeries to replace the device and repair damage to bones caused by the devices.
+In many cases, the revision surgery is much more painful and requires a much longer recovery time and some patients have become permanently injured due to metal-on-metal devices such as the ASR Acetabular System.

-DePuy ASR Acetabular Lawsuits
+Are There DePuy ASR Acetabular System Lawsuits?